mhvuze/Elite/README.md

+# Elite-Enhanced
+This is a fork of the original Elite Repository.
+I wanted to play with the Trigger Vibrations (since not a lot of games actually use them) I created this fork.
+Trigger vibrations USE the settings set by the Xbox Accessories Application.
+I also added a toggle to disable this override.
+Added a couple of icons as well.
+Plan is to make a Release as well so people don't have to build all this things but you can still do it.
+Copyright is to the companies responsible for the applications, libraries etc and in no way I claim otherwise.

+# ORIGINAL README AS FOLLOWS:

-# Elite
+## Elite

 This is a hacky workaround for mapping the Elite Controller paddles to keys.
 This should help when using tools like Auto Hotkey or simply avoiding the "quick save reach".
-To read about saqneos experience creating the app, [visit his blog](http://shawnquereshi.com/2016/02/binding-the-elite-controller-paddles-to-the-keyboard/).
+To read about my experience creating the app, [visit my blog](http://shawnquereshi.com/2016/02/binding-the-elite-controller-paddles-to-the-keyboard/).

-Since I ran into a bunch of issues during deployment (Exitcode, appx not building etc), I decided to push my minor changes and instructions to this fork.
-Maybe somebody will find it useful.

-Thanks to added modifier support this also works for Shadowplay etc. now :)

-### Changes to original
-* Deployment script splitted due to .NET-sided issues
-* Support for modifier keys (hardcoded right now; TODO: Add UI buttons)
-* Configuration file with auto-save and auto-load (only writing right now; TODO: Fixup)
-* Host now starts minimized to tray (TODO: Add to PowerShell script)
+A helpful redditor put together [a more friendly set of instructions](https://www.reddit.com/r/xboxone/comments/468wv0/workaround_for_mapping_xbox_elite_controller/d45htf6) that I would recommend trying if these don't work.
+Thanks u/saviorbk!

 ### Prerequisites
 * Xbox Elite Controller